Alheimsins/webquality/README.md

 # webquality

-Check your site using [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and [Observatory](https://observatory.mozilla.org/)
+Check your site using [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and [Security Headers](https://securityheaders.com/)

 This will measure performance, accessibility, best practices, SEO and security.